ProjectLibertyLabs/siwf/docs/src/SignatureGeneration.md

 // The Encoded Signed Request can remain static if
-// It is the same as is generated with the Signed Payload Generation Tool const encodedSignedRequest = await siwa.generateEncodedSignedRequest( providerKeyUri, callbackUri, permissions,
+// It is the same as is generated with the Signed Payload Generation Tool const encodedSignedRequest = await siwf.generateEncodedSignedRequest( providerKeyUri, callbackUri, permissions,